 Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which is always incremented as in Equation (36-55), and is always recomputed as in Equation (36-56).

-— If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME (TBD) and the LDPC Extra Symbol Segment field in the Trigger frame is 0, set initial parameters to and .
-Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which and are not changed.
+— If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME and the LDPC Extra Symbol Segment field in the Trigger frame is 0, set initial parameters to and .
+Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which and are not changed.[#MAC Fix 11]

-— If the TXVECTOR parameter TRIGGER_METHOD is TRS (TBD), then the parameter LDPC_EXTRA_SYMBOL is 1, and initial parameters are set to and , where is the value of the UL Data Symbols subfield of the TRS Control subfield.
-Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which is always incremented as in Equation (36-55), and is always recomputed as in Equation (36-56).
+— If the TXVECTOR parameter TRIGGER_METHOD is TRS, then the parameter LDPC_EXTRA_SYMBOL is 1, and initial parameters are set to and , where is the value of the UL Data Symbols subfield of the TRS Control subfield.
+Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which is always incremented as in Equation (36-55), and is always recomputed as in Equation (36-56).[#MAC Fix 11]

 Packet extension